urbanmagpie/learning-log/README.md

 # learning-log
 This repository tracks my daily progress as I learn Python and related tech skills.

+##  Today’s Progress - July 21, 2025
+Learning Log — Python Practice and Google Analytics Mock Project

+Today, I continued working with Automate the Boring Stuff with Python, focusing on Chapters 8 and 9 which cover file handling and organizing data.
+I practiced reading and writing text files using Python, improving my understanding of how to manage file input and output.

+After that, I built a small Python project simulating Google Analytics data collection.
+Since I don’t have access to the actual GA API,
+I created mock data to imitate GA reports and wrote a program that processes and displays this data clearly.
+This helped me practice working with JSON data and file operations.

+This exercise gave me hands-on experience with data structures, file handling, and sharing code publicly, reinforcing my learning and preparing me for future projects involving real APIs.

 ##  Today’s Progress - July 17, 2025

 Learning Log Entry — Python Practice: Interactive List Manager (Reinforcement)